ozgur-polat/Reproducible-Research-Final-Project/README.md

 - xxxxxx Bugra Duman

-Content tree: </ br>
+Content tree:
--.Rdata: R Studio Project file - not needed </ br>
+- .Rdata: R Studio Project file - not needed
--.Rhistory: R Studio Project file - not needed </ br>
+- .Rhistory: R Studio Project file - not needed
--README.md: You are looking at it :) </ br>
+- README.md: You are looking at it :)
--main.Rmd: R Markdown file where you can find all codes with appropriate documentation/comments </ br>
+- main.Rmd: R Markdown file where you can find all codes with appropriate documentation/comments
--main.html: Knitted snapshot of the outputs from R Markdown file </ br>
+- main.html: Knitted snapshot of the outputs from R Markdown file

 *Feel free to contribute and ask your questions*